Mabuhay Gardens: History

-Dirk Dirksen, nephew of Senator Everett Dirksen, had a unique style as emcee, deliberately baiting and trading insults with audience and band members, which had the effect of raising the energy of audience and performers alike.
+Dirk Dirksen, nephew of Illinois Senator Everett Dirksen, had a unique style as emcee, deliberately baiting and trading insults with audience and band members, which had the effect of raising the energy of audience and performers alike.
 In order to maintain the show's fast pace, he would move past an encore to get to the next band and tell the audience, "Eat it."
 Dirksen's abrasive persona (which was largely a performance) was a central part of the atmosphere of Mabuhay Gardens.
 He was sometimes referred to as the "poor man's Bill Graham."
 Dirksen was the sole person responsible for connecting the English punk rockers with those in the United States.
-By creating an exchange program, punk bands for England and NY came to the Mabuhay Gardens and vice versa, staying in each city performing a few nights at a time.
+By creating an exchange program, punk bands from England and New York City came to the Mabuhay Gardens and vice versa, staying in each city performing a few nights at a time.
 This spread the "punk" scene globally making it a household word, thanks to Dirksen and Aquino.
-The alley located next to the Mabuhay Gardens is now named for him.
+The alley located next to the Mabuhay Gardens is now named for Dirksen.

 The Mabuhay Gardens closed in 1987.
 The building subsequently housed a nightclub called the Velvet Lounge.
 The venue was again opened in September 2007 under the name Club 443.
-Currently, Fame Venue operates at 443 Broadway Street, which is used for conferences, concerts, catering and other events.
+Currently, Fame Venue operates at 443 Broadway, which is used for conferences, concerts, catering and other events.

 In popular culture

 American visual artist Bruce Conner documented the punk scene at Mabuhay Gardens through a series of concert photographs that featured action shots of Negative Trend, Crime, Avengers, and other notable Mabuhay Gardens mainstays.
 In a 2014 essay, artist Emma Hart reflected on the legacy of Conner's Mabuhay Gardens photographs writing, "Never holding back while photographing punk rock shows at the Mabuhay Gardens, Conner documents his immersion in the scene, breaking the boundary between spectator and performer and providing a lens into the punk world of late 1970s when Mabuhay Gardens, or Fab Mab, emerged as the center of the San Francisco punk club milieu."

-The Mabuhay Gardens featured in a chapter from Jennifer Egan's A Visit from the Goon Squad (Pulitzer 2011).
+The Mabuhay Gardens was featured in a chapter from Jennifer Egan's A Visit from the Goon Squad (Pulitzer 2011).
 This chapter, "Ask Me if I Care," was also published in the March 8, 2010, issue of the New Yorker.
 The Mabuhay Gardens are referenced in the song "Looking for Lewis And Clark" by the Los Angeles band The Long Ryders on their 1985 album State of the Union.

-Rapper Vinnie Paz named a track Mabuhay Gardens on his, As Above, So Below album.
+Rapper Vinnie Paz named a track Mabuhay Gardens on his As Above, So Below album.

 The Mabuhay Gardens is also featured in Circus of the Sun (2019), J.Macon King's novel set in late Seventies' North Beach.
 Jack, the main character in the novel, is in a band that plays its first major gig at the Mabuhay, along with the Dead Kennedys and Pearl Harbor and the Explosions.
 Dirk Dirksen is portrayed in a real-life role as show host and MC.
 (J.Macon King is the founder and editor of the Mill Valley Literary Review.)